 White pages and yellow pages mean nothing anymore.
 Searching for a phone number on the internet with your smartphone is faster than looking it up in the paper pages of a physical phone book — if you could even find a one.

-Talk about speed: Your phone also may offer to call the number it finds for you.
+Talk about speed: Your phone also probably will offer to make the call for you.

 23. Learning to spell

-In the good old days, if you didn’t know how to spell a word, you had to dig around through the pages of a dictionary until you found it.
+In days past, if you couldn’t spell a word, you’d search a dictionary until you found it.

-Now, you just have to get close enough to give the computer or cellphone’s spellchecker an idea of what you’re searching for.
+Now, you just have to get close enough so the computer’s or cellphone’s spellchecker gets an idea of what you’re searching for.

 24. Making prank calls

-Caller ID has rendered this annoying childhood pastime more or less impossible.
+Caller ID renders this annoying childhood pastime more or less impossible.

-A long time ago, adolescents might amuse themselves and their friends by calling up a tavern, bar or mom-and-pop grocery store and asking, “Do you have Prince Albert in a can?”
+Adolescents of years past sometimes amused themselves and their friends by calling up a tavern, bar or mom-and-pop grocery store and asking dumb questions like, “Do you have Prince Albert in a can?”

-They would hang up the phone knowing that their anonymity was safe, since the furious shopkeeper had no idea who was calling.
+They could hang up the phone knowing that their anonymity was safe, since the furious shopkeeper had no way of knowing who was calling.

 25. Using dial-up phone modems

-When landlines were the rule, your modem used a telephone line to access the internet.
-Those old modems were strange, often-unreliable things, full of flashing lights and odd beeps and squeaks.
+Those old modems were strange, often-unreliable things, with flashing lights and odd beeps and squeaks.

-They may not be able to imagine a time when family members ignored the ringing landline in another room because dinner with the people in front of them was more important.
+They may not imagine a time when family members ignored the ringing landline in another room because dinner with the people in front of them was more important.